Meet Our Board of Directors

 Jackie Spainhour

-Jackie Spainhour is a writer, fundraiser, nonprofit professional, and mom of kids with disabilities living on Capitol Hill.
+Jackie Spainhour is a writer, fundraiser, nonprofit professional, and mom of kids with disabilities.
 She is an alum of Old Dominion University and Louisiana State University, where she received graduate degrees in History and Nonprofit Administration, respectively.
-In addition to the Quality Trust, she serves as the Treasurer on the Board of the Victorian Society in America and is an active member of the Junior League of Washington.
+In addition to the Quality Trust, she serves as the President on the Board of the Victorian Society in America and is an active member of the Junior League.

-She has published three books in the history and museum studies spheres and spent over a decade in museums prior to becoming the President of Historic Congressional Cemetery in Washington, D.C.
+She has published three books in the history and museum studies spheres and spent over a decade in museums prior to becoming the President & CEO of the Gettysburg Foundation.
 In her spare time, she uses her voice as an advocate for the creation of a more inclusive world for people living with autism and other disabilities in honor of her sons Declan (8) and Ethan (3).

 Keith Wright